|Ask the Experts|

 Cause of Cracking on SOT23 Components

-We've recently encountered cracking with SOT-23 parts.
-The EMS contractor says the machines have been checked and there are no problems.
 The cracks occur only at one place on the board, and components from the same reel are placed at three other positions without issues.
 I suppose board support is the most likely cause.
 Could there be any other explanation?

 Sales & Marketing Manager